-Recommendation to Corporate Governance and Standards Committee That the Committee approve the responses to Grant Thornton provided in the Discussions with Those Charged with Governance document at Appendix 1.
+Recommendation to Committee

+That the Committee approves the responses to Grant Thornton provided in the Discussions with Those Charged with Governance document at Appendix 1 to this report.

 Reason for Recommendation:

 To enable the Council's external auditors, Grant Thornton, to carry out their duties under the Local Audit and Accountability Act 2014, we are required to provide the auditors with the necessary assurances required under International Standards on Auditing (ISA), particularly, ISA 260, Communication with Those Charged with Governance.